ER vs Immediate Care: Where Should You Go?

 Our board-certified physicians and outstanding healthcare teams are here for you at all of our care centers when you need us most.

 Loyola Medicine's immediate care locations have extended hours for your convenience and no appointment is needed.
-With two immediate care locations in Burr Ridge and River Forest, you can find the location nearest you.
+With three immediate care locations in Tinley Park, Burr Ridge and River Forest, you can choose the location nearest you.

 Loyola Medicine has three emergency departments which are open 24/7 and are home to our experts in emergency medicine.
 You can find them at our three hospitals: